 $195,243,464

-"The Shape of Water" is a captivating fantasy romance created by Guillermo Del Toro and Vanessa Taylor.
-Directed by Del Toro, the film received widespread acclaim, securing four Academy Awards for its outstanding achievements.
+"The Shape of Water" is a mesmerizing fantasy romance crafted by Guillermo Del Toro and Vanessa Taylor.
+Directed by Del Toro, the film was met with critical acclaim, achieving four Academy Awards for its remarkable artistry and storytelling.

 Recommended: